-"Disciplinary Chair" means an individual (who may be one of a group of individuals) appointed by a Relevant Cricket Organisation to have responsibility for the Summary Procedure.
+"Disciplinary Chair" means an individual (or group of individuals) appointed by a Relevant Cricket Organisation to have responsibility for the Summary Procedure.

-Disciplinary Officer" means an individual (who may be one of a group of individuals) appointed by a Relevant Cricket Organisation to have responsibility for the disciplinary process under these Regulations when that Relevant Cricket Organisation is acting as the Relevant Disciplinary Body and/or Appeal Body.
+"Disciplinary Officer" means an individual (or group of individuals) appointed by a Relevant Cricket Organisation to have responsibility for the disciplinary process under these Regulations when that Relevant Cricket Organisation is acting as the Relevant Disciplinary Body and/or Appeal Body.